BobWalsh/1plus/README.md

 # 🎉 Jumpstart Pro Rails

+1PlusTheRest.com
+-Productivity App
+an app that let you the developer, spend as little time as needed marketing yourself. a rails app that makes it easy to *capture what you accomplished as developer each day*. organize and summarize those ***Captures into Resume Entries*** Let's you build resume entries and select which entries you want to create a resume of. build other files like weekly progress reports, Monthly learning reports.
+features:
+can output files used internally to report Weekly Results Can output full resumes with summaries for less important jobs. can output position summaries. with or without company names. solves three problems: keeping a daily log of what you accomplished. sharing that log in a variety of ways up to a full comprehensive resume Include working through acccomplishments relevant to your worklife Generate resumes that focus on particular topics and summarize the resest in popular formats.
+interface:
+easily capturing what you accomplished each day.
+surfaces:
+Chrome extension
+Terminal
+web app
+iOS application
+Resume builder - any out there that are universal Problem to solve how to hand ongoing work against a particular ticket summarizing work to report on defining different versions of what you have done,

 Welcome!
 To get started, clone the repository and push it to a new repository.

 ## Requirements